 S.No.
-Issue clarification 1 Are the maintenance charges paid by residents to the Resident Welfare Association (RWA) in a housing society exempt from GST and if yes, is there an upper limit on the amount of such charges for the exemption to be available? own members by way of reimbursement of charges or share of contribution up to an amount of Rs.
+Issue clarification 1 Are the maintenance charges paid by residents to the Resident Welfare Association (RWA) in a housing society exempt from GST and if yes, is there an upper limit on the amount of such charges for the exemption to be available?
+Supply of service by RWA (unincorporated body or a non- profit entity registered under any law) to its own members by way of reimbursement of charges or share of contribution up to an amount of Rs.
+7500 per month per member for providing services and goods for the common use of its members in a housing society or a residential complex are exempt from GST.
+Prior to 25th January 2018, the exemption was available if the charges or share of contribution did not exceed Rs 5000/- per month per member.
+The limit was increased to Rs.
+7500/- per month per member with effect from 25th January 2018.
+[Refer clause (c) of SI.
+No. 77 to the Notification No. 12/2018- Central Tax (Rate), dated 28.06.2019]

 S.No.
 Issue clarification

 2 A RWA has aggregate turnover of ₹20 lakh or less in a financial year.
-Is it required to take registration and pay GST on maintenance charges if the amount of such charges is more than ₹7500/- per month per member? exceed ₹ 20 Lakh in a financial year, it shall not be required to take registration and pay GST even
+Is it required to take registration and pay GST on maintenance charges if the amount of such charges is more than ₹7500/- per month per member? t exceed ₹ 20 Lakh in a financial year, it shal I be required to take registration and pay GST of t if the amount of maintenance charges exc r, it shall not ay GST even ges exceeds WA shall be subscription/ bers, only if /- per month ate turnover

 Annual turnover of RWA Monthly maintenance charge Whether exempt?

 More than Rs.
-More than ₹ 750 No
+More than ₹ 7500/- No

 20 lakhs ₹7500/- or less Yes

 Rs.
 20 lakhs or More than ₹7500/- Yes

 less ₹500/- or less Yes

-3 Is the RWA entitled to take input tax credit of GST paid on input and services used by it for making supplies to its members and use such ITC for discharge of GST liability on such supplies where the amount charged for such supplies is more than ₹7,500/- per month per member? on capital goods (generators, water pumps, lawn furniture etc.), goods (taps, pipes, other sanitary/hardware fillings etc.) and input services such as repair and maintenance services.
+3 Is the RWA entitled to take input tax credit of GST paid on input and services used by it for making supplies to its members and use such ITC for discharge of GST liability on such supplies where the amount charged for such supplies is more than ₹7,500/- per month per member? on capital goods (generators, water pumps, law furniture etc.), goods (taps, pipes, other sanitary hardware fillings etc.) and input services such c repair and maintenance services.

-4 Where a person owns two or more flats in the housing society or residential complex, whether the ceiling of ₹7500/- per month per member on the maintenance for the exemption to be available shall be applied per residential apartment or per person? two or more residential apartments in a housing society or a residential complex shall normally be a member of the RWA for each residential apartment owned by him separately.
+4 Where a person owns two or more flats in the housing society or residential complex, whether the ceiling of ₹7500/- per month per member on the maintenance for the exemption to be available shall be applied per residential apartment or per person?
+As per general business sense, a person who owns two or more residential apartments in a housing society or a residential complex shall normally be a member of the RWA for each residential apartment owned by him separately.
 The ceiling